Top 10 Architecture Books Every Architecture Student Should Have

 This 1978 publication gives an acute reevaluation of contemporary theories of urban planning and design.
 This book also examines the function of the architect-planner in an urban setting.

 Colin Rowe is from Britain and is influential in the fields of city planning, regeneration, and urban design.
 He taught at the University of Cambridge in England for one year.
 Thereafter, for most of his life, he has lectured at Cornell University in Ithaca, New York.
-In 1995 he was awarded the Gold Medal by the Royal Institute of British Architects, the professional group’s highest honor.
+However, in 1995 he was award the Gold Medal by the Royal Institute of British Architects, the professional group’s highest honor.

 Fred Koetter has taught at Cornell University, the University of Kentucky, Yale University, and Harvard University.
 He served as dean of the School of Architecture at Yale University for five years.